-Written Event Report (WER) (for use by fuel cycle facilities only)
+Written Event Report (WER) (for use by fuel cycle facilities only).

 For CALs, all required actions should not be entered in RPS-Inspections.
 A single item to track the CAL should be entered.
 The status of the actions associated with the CAL can be tracked by using the “Description” text field.